|About Us News Resources Login Become a member Help Search|

 It felt good to be himself again.
 He had not fully realized just how much he had missed his old confidence, simple and unaffected.
-A smile crept across his face at the rediscovery of what had once been only natural, reunited with the other half of himself as though with a long lost friend.
 He walked with his gaze trained ahead, not dropped inoffensively to the pavement as it had too long been.
 Recognizing his crestfallen diffidence to be just another form of defeat, his rebellious nature repudiated it now.
 No more would he afford his oppressors the satisfaction.

-Indeed, quickly distinguished for his fiery disposition and now a brood of six wards in addition to his own son, Oropher was styled as an unsettling Sindarin echo of Fëanor by the Golodhrim of Balar.
-Needless to say, some were thereby inclined to frown upon him accordingly.
-His family were yet unsure whether to consider it compliment or insult.
+Indeed, quickly distinguished for his fiery disposition and now a brood of six wards in addition to his own son, Oropher was styled as an unsettling Mithrin echo of Fëanor by the Golodhrim of Balar.
+Some were thereby inclined to frown upon him accordingly.
+His family were yet unsure whether to consider it a compliment or an insult.

 “Can I help?”
 Thranduil asked when he deemed his voice would be least intrusive.

 “Perhaps,” Linhir replied, the civility in his tone becoming more brittle by the moment.
 Spatula in hand, he hovered over the brick oven, the fire beneath reduced to glowing coals.
-There in a skillet simmered a generous batch of fish steaks in a mixture of water, wine, thyme, parsley, bay leaf, and the like.
-The finished portions lay cooling nearby on wire racks, their tantalizing scent permeating the air.
+There in a skillet simmered a generous batch of seasoned fish steaks.
+The finished portions lay cooling nearby, their tantalizing scent permeating the air.
 “Attack that sauce, please.”

-Obligingly, Thranduil manned the whisk and set about destroying the stubborn lumps of curd.
+Obligingly, Thranduil manned the whisk.
 The whole room was accented with paraphernalia from the sea, including one monstrous conch shell set in a corner of the counter top, of no practical use besides its aesthetic value.
-The curd could not long resist Thranduil’s merciless onslaught, but it was a little while before he was satisfied with the final consistency.
-By that time, Linhir was dutifully watching the progress of the last portions, indulging in a well-earned glass of pale wine.
+By the time Thranduil was satisfied with the sauce, Linhir was dutifully watching the progress of the final portions, indulging in a well-earned glass of pale wine.

 “You are very pensive,” Thranduil observed, hitching himself up to sit on the counter behind him, pouring himself a glass of the same.